Nils-Magnus/md-texts/writeup.md

 by Nils Magnus and Kester Habermann

-Credits go to Malte XXXXX, who supported us on the preceding challenges.
+Some credits go to Malte Wirz, who supported us on the preceding challenges.

 ## Outer environment